-Our in-store microphone testing station helps you compare different models when choosing a new microphone.See more about our Mic Testing station
+Our in-store testing station helps you compare different vocal microphones for sale.See more about our Mic Testing station

-If you are unsure about the types of microphone or what the differences between mic patterns are please see the explanations after the list of mics available.
+If you are unsure about the types available or what the differences between mic patterns are, please see the explanations after the list of microphones for sale.

-Understanding microphone pickup patterns helps you choose the mic best suited for your particular requirements.
+Understanding pickup patterns helps you choose the mic most suited for your particular requirements.
 Recording a choir using a couple overhead mics requires a different polar pattern than picking out a soloist at the front of a stage.

 The ambient noise and other sounds either side of the mic is referred to as off axis sound.
 Some manufacturers quote an "off axis sound rejection" figure.

-Cardioid and Super Cardioid pickup patterns offer very good off axis sound rejection and are therefore less prone to feedback.The images below show the comparison between Cardioid and Super cardioid pickup patterns.
+Cardioid and Super Cardioid pickup patterns offer very good off axis sound rejection and are therefore less prone to feedback.The images below show the comparison between Cardioid and Super cardioid polar patterns.

 I personally use the hyper cardioid (or super cardioid) pickup pattern when working with vocalists and musicians on stage.
 This allows greater separation of the sound sources when setting the main mix for PA or the recording mix.

 An Omni directional polar pattern is equally sensitive to sound from all sides.
 Typically a tie clip microphone for a wireless system would be Omni Directional to aid pickup when the wearer turns there head etc.